daniCh8/road-segmentation-eth-cil-2020/README.md

 workon "pochi-ma-pochi"
 ```

 We'll now need to install all the required dependencies, and make sure to not have any version incompatibilities between different packages.
-Go inside the [src](/src) folder and run:
+Cd to the [src](/src) folder and run:

 ```sh
 python setup.py install